Viorel Kraus

 Viorel Kraus (born 5 March 1940) is a former professional footballer who played as a forward for clubs in Romania and Turkey.

 Career

-Kraus started playing football for FC Rapid București, winning the Romanian league during his last season with the club.
-In 1967, he joined FC Argeş Piteşti and would score a goal in the 1967–68 Inter-Cities Fairs Cup during his two years in Piteşti.
+Kraus started playing football for Rapid București, winning the Romanian league during his last season with the club.
+In 1967, he joined Argeş Piteşti and would score a goal in the 1967–68 Inter-Cities Fairs Cup during his two years in Piteşti.

-Kraus next moved to Turkey to join Altay S.K.
+Kraus next moved to Turkey to join Altay.
 He made 24 appearances in the Süper Lig during the 1969–70 season.
-He returned to Romania to finish his career with FC Sportul Studențesc București.
+He returned to Romania to finish his career with Sportul Studențesc.

 After retiring from playing football, Kraus became an assistant manager for Sportul Studențesc.
 He would be appointed manager of Rapid București on three occasions, and also managed abroad in Greece and Saudi Arabia.